Mean Machine (film): Release and reception

-Metacritic gave the film a score of 45%, indicating "mixed or average reviews".
 A major criticism of the film was that it was unintentionally funny and led to "prison cliches".

 Jamie Russell of the BBC wrote, "[I]t keeps its tongue welded firmly in its cheek.
 The scriptwriters have enough sense to replay every funny moment from the original, while also adding a couple of innovations of their own.
 The final soccer game is definitely the high point of the proceedings, if only because it lets the star do what he does best - play some very dirty football."

-While A.O.
-Scott of the New York Times wrote, "Reviewing The Longest Yard in The New York Times 28 years ago, Nora Sayre objected to its clumsiness and violence, but admitted to being entertained by the football sequences.
+While A. O. Scott of The New York Times wrote, "Reviewing The Longest Yard in The New York Times 28 years ago, Nora Sayre objected to its clumsiness and violence, but admitted to being entertained by the football sequences.
 Watching this remake, I had the opposite response: the story was moderately engaging and moved swiftly, but the long soccer match at the end bored me silly.
 Perhaps this is just American chauvinism, or perhaps that kind of football is inherently less cinematic than ours.
 It's certainly no less brutal."